Get insider access

 3. Best Mid-Range Camera For Bird Photography

 Of course, being an older model, its autofocus system isn't as sophisticated as the one on the R7, but it still does a good job tracking moving subjects, and you'll have few issues with more stationary birds.
-Burst shooting is also slower than on many mirrorless options, but at 11 fps, you can still capture plenty of action shots.
+Burst shooting is also slower than on many mirrorless options, but at 11 fps, you can still capture plenty of action shots in burst mode.
 If you need a tried-and-true camera that won't cost too much, this is a great choice, with plenty of used models available for even less.

 See our review